Spirou42/Extensions/README.md

 # Extensions

 A collection of usefull extension to swift classes.
-The Extensikon where created while building the edelkroneAPI package and the edelkroneTest application
+The Extension where created while building the edelkroneAPI package and the edelkroneTest application